Sierra Club Foundation

 - Electrifying the grid and transportation systems

-- Advancing clean school buses, electrified public transit, bike-sharing programs
+- Advancing clean school buses, electrified public transit, bike-sharing programmes

 Environmental Justice

-- Ending unjust air and water pollution in communities of color
+- Ending unjust air and water pollution in communities of colour

 - Universal affordable access to clean energy for frontline communities

-- Increased investments in climate solutions that prioritize Black, Indigenous, and people of color perspectives
+- Increased investments in climate solutions that prioritise Black, Indigenous, and people of colour perspectives

 - Advancing Indigenous sovereignty through principled partnerships in lands and pipelines work